 The most pressing problem is that things can change overnight—you could wake up tomorrow to find a new neighbor and only find out they are a registered sex offender in a year.

 This is where DoNotPay can help.
-We can search for a name or trawl your area for sex offenders in a flash and even send you a weekly update!
+We can in a flash and even send you a weekly update!